Cindy8815/Data-Analytics-Notes/Basic Python 3_Loops and strings.md

-# Annotated follow-along guide: Loops and strings
+# Basic Python 3 : Loops and strings

 This notebook contains the code used in the instructional videos from [Module 3: Loops and strings](https://www.coursera.org/learn/get-started-with-python/home/module/3).